GrumpyZhou/image-matching-toolbox/README.md

 We provide **scripts to evaluate** their predicted correspondences on common benchmarks for the tasks of image matching, homography estimation and visual localization.

 ### Notice
-- This repository is expected to be actively maintained  (at least before I graduate🤣🤣)  and **gradually** (slowly) grow for new features of interests.
+- This repository is expected to be actively maintained  (at least before I graduate🤣🤣)  and **gradually** (slowly) grow for new features of interest.
-- Suggestions regarding how to improve this repo, such as adding new **SotA** feature matching methods or  new benchmarks evaluations, are welcome 👏.
+- Suggestions regarding how to improve this repo, such as adding new **SotA** image matching methods or new benchmark evaluations, are welcome 👏.

 ### Regarding Patch2Pix
 With this reprository, one can **reproduce** the tables reported in our  paper accepted at CVPR2021: Patch2Pix: Epipolar-Guided Pixel-Level Correspondences[[pdf]](https://arxiv.org/abs/2012.01909).
 Check [our patch2pix repository](https://github.com/GrumpyZhou/patch2pix) for its training code.